20 Surprising Ways to Lose Weight In Your Sleep

 You can find one at your local chiropractor’s clinic, most places that sell bedding, and even online.
 We like Sleep Innovations Contour Memory Foam Pillow which sells for $29 on Amazon.
 It’s their #1 best selling orthopedic pillow, so you know it’s gonna be good!

 Skip the Chocolate

 Chocolate bars have varying amounts of caffeine, but an average two-ounce, 70 percent dark chocolate bar contains around 79 milligrams.
 For reference, an eight-ounce cup of coffee contains around 145 milligrams.
-For a different late-night indulgence, try these filling, guilt-free 50 Best Snacks for Weight Loss!
+For a different late-night indulgence, try these filling, guilt-free best snacks for weight loss!

 Have Just the Right Amount of Wine

-Wine is our favorite “healthy” alcoholic drink due to its resveratrol—a plant compound that has been linked to heart-healthy benefits.
-However, that evening glass of wine is also considered a high-sugar beverage, according to Smith, and drinking too much can hinder your ability to snooze.
+Wine is our favorite “healthy” alcoholic drink due to its resveratrol—a plant compound that has been linked to heart-healthy benefits, although more research needs to be done, according to a review published in the journal Nutrients.
+However, that evening glass of wine is also considered a high-sugar beverage, according to Smith.
+Drinking too much can hinder your ability to snooze.
 It may feel like that nightly glass of wine is relaxing you and helping you fall asleep faster, but it actually prevents your body from fully indulging in its REM (Rapid Eye Movement) cycle, which is where truly restful sleep and dreaming occurs.

 Enjoy a glass earlier in the night—about two hours before bedtime—to avoid sleep disruption, and close the home bar after one or two glasses, tops.